hippalectryon-0/sandboxie-docs/SP_ISSUES.md

 * Right click a program running in a sandbox > Preset > Pin to run menu: even when already pinned, the checkbox isn't selected.
 If selected again, it doesn't un-pin the program. https://github.com/sandboxie-plus/Sandboxie/issues/1694
 * Right click program > Preset.
 What do "Block and terminate", "Set linger process" and "Seat leader process" do ?
+* sandbox > Run > Run Program.
+It says "type '.' to explore your Desktop with Sbie", but when I enter '.' it explores my Documents folder instead